 - Wear long sleeves and trousers.

-- Wear a hat that shades your face and neck.
+- Wear a hat with a wide brim that shades your face and neck.

-- Avoid the sun when it is the strongest between 11am and 3pm.
+- Spend time in the shade when the sun is at it's strongest.
+In the UK this is between 11am and 3pm.

 Travellers' diarrhoea is a common problem for all people going abroad, even within Europe.
 But you are more at risk of developing complications from travellers' diarrhoea if you have a weakened immune system.